-v) For each document or plan listed include the proper title, the current revision number, the date the report was produced, the date the report was approved by the MEDQ (where relevant) and the date the report was submitted to the MEDQ (where relevant); and vi) The date and version of this overall documents spreadsheet. b) Provide to the MEDQ upon request an updated overall b) Within 5 documents spreadsheet, addressing each item of part a) of business days of this condition, current as at the date of the response to the receipt of a request. request Engineering Excavation and Construction Construction Hours Unless otherwise agreed to in writing by the MEDQ, construction As indicated hours for Works will be limited to Monday to Saturday 6:30am to 6:30pm, excluding public holidays.
-Compliance Assessment - Out-of-Hours a) Submit to the MEDQ for Compliance Assessment all requests a) No less than for Out-of-Hours Works.
-Requests must be in writing on the 10 business EDQ Out-of-Hours Application Form and must be days prior to the accompanied by the following information: proposed Works Reason for the request; Site plan(s): ii) iii) Reasons that the proposed Works can not reasonably or safely be undertaken within normal construction hours: iv) Potential adverse impacts and proposed mitigation strategies/ measures; v) A community engagement strategy and outcomes therefrom: and vi) All permits relating to other authorities (Council, DTMR or Queensland Police Service) for the proposed Works. b) Undertake all Out-of-Hours Works in accordance with the b) As indicated approval obtained under part a) of this condition.
-Site Establishment Works Submit to the MEDQ a Site Establishment Management Plan Prior to (SEMP) detailing at a minimum: commencing Site a) A staging plan for the Site Establishment Works; Establishment b) Site sheds location and details; Works for the c) Temporary lighting locations and details; relevant Precinct or d) Location of scaffold stairs and temporary access; and Sub-Precinct e) Temporary fencing, to establish a secure construction site.
+Compliance Assessment - Out-of-Hours 14.

+- Submit to the MEDQ for Compliance Assessment all requests a No less than for Out-of-Hours Works.
+Requests must be in writing on the EDQ Out-of-Hours Application Form and must be accompanied by the following information: - Reason for the request; - Site plan(s); ii) - iii) Reasons that the proposed Works can not reasonably or safely be undertaken within normal construction hours; - iv) Potential adverse impacts and proposed mitigation strategies/ measures; - v) A community engagement strategy and outcomes therefrom: and - vi) All permits relating to other authorities (Council, DTMR or Queensland Police Service) for the proposed Works. - b) Undertake all Out-of-Hours Works in accordance with the approval obtained under part a) of this condition. - b) As indicated

+Site Establishment Works 15.

+Submit to the MEDQ a Site Establishment Management Plan (SEMP) detailing at a minimum:

+- a) A staging plan for the Site Establishment Works; - b) Site sheds location and details; - c) Temporary lighting locations and details; - d) Location of scaffold stairs and temporary access; and - e) Temporary fencing, to establish a secure construction site.